charlieroth/charlieroth/README.md

 ## 👋 Charlie Roth

-Software Engineer interested in building and researching software for the purpose of storing and sharing data for all intelligences, for all of time
+Building and researching software for the purpose of storing and sharing data for all intelligences, for all of time

 You can find me at the following places: